soloman817/CUDALab/README.md

 To build the output, you need run the `build.cmd`.
 But due to a bug you must have Alea.cuBase license installed to run the `build.cmd` (This may be fixed in the future).

+The following sequence described a full build sequence:

+- Delete _packages_ directory in root directory.
+- Run `build.cmd RestorePackages` to restore packages.
+- Run `build.cmd` to build the html output.